clincher/django-base-template/README.md

 overly-complicated for a simple project template.
 (Though it does provide some very good real-world use examples.)

-This project template is designed for Django 1.4's new startproject template option.
-This version of the project template is designed for Django 1.6.

 As much as I could, all the code has been updated to use the new suggested layout and functionality in Django 1.6.